lnoel4289/todolist/README.md

 ## Roadmap

-- increase checkbox and trash size

-- allow editing existing Todo's and Tone's

-- use cookie and/or local storage and/or node backend

 - add confirming and/or cancelling delete

+- use cookie and/or local storage

+- allow editing existing Todo's and Done's

 - add dark mode

 - add FR/EN language mode

+- allow user to sign up and add backend

 - allow to move elements manually inside lists (drag'n drop)